SAP-samples/btp-bas-risk-management/documentation/develop/develop-application/README.md

 4. Import `Riskmanagement-Risks.csv` CSV file with the required data for risks.

    <img src="./images/add_data_3.png" width="60%">

+> Hint: SAP Business Application Studio might show an error in this step, which will be fixed while importing the mitigation csv file.

 5. Similarly, import `Riskmanagement-Mitigations.csv` CSV file with the required data for mitigations.